mnara-solutions/utiliti.dev/README.md

 Deployment is done automatically when the PR is merged via GitHub Actions.

 ## Todo
+- [ ] Error when decryption of a note fails (truncated URL?)
+- [ ] Prevent private note from ever posting plaintext to backend if javascript is not enabled
+- [ ] Favicon + icon
 - [ ] Spinners when processing a large amount of data
 - [ ] Simple editor with line numbers for encode & decoder IO
-- [ ] Prevent private note from ever posting plaintext to backend if javascript is not enabled
-- [ ] Favicon + icon
-- [ ] Better local development instructions since it requires wrangler which requires a cloudflare account.
-- [ ] Remove mistakenly committed .idea folder
 - [ ] SEO
 - [ ] Make available offline as much as possible
 - [ ] Temporarily store input in localStorage
+- [ ] Better local development instructions since it requires wrangler which requires a cloudflare account.
+- [ ] Remove mistakenly committed .idea folder